squinkylabs/SqHarmony/docs/harmony.md

 There are four controls in the middle that let you control the chords that are generated:

-* **Inv Pref** (Inversion Preference) Give some control on whether generated chords will be in root position, or one of the inversions.
-The default is to discourage two chords in a row to be inverted.
+* **Inv Pref** (Inversion Preference) Gives some control on whether generated chords will be in root position, or one of the inversions.
 Settings are:
   * Discourage consecutive. tries to ensure that for any two chords in sequence, at least one is in root position.
   * Discourage.
 Harmony will avoid inverted chords, when possible.
   * Don't care (default).
 Harmony will pick the chord inversion that follows the most rules.